-Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YaNoticias
+Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YANoticias

 # 1. What are the main objectives of SEALSQ Quantum Day?

-The primary objectives are to emphasize the importance of technological sovereignty in the U.S., facilitate discussions around national security, and foster innovation in semiconductors and post-quantum cybersecurity.
+The primary objectives are to emphasise the importance of technological sovereignty in the U.S., facilitate discussions around national security, and foster innovation in semiconductors and post-quantum cybersecurity.

 # 2. Who are the key participants at the event?